 Explain this to me.

 The day after Timbit ‘crossed over,’ a pair of wild rabbits scurried about the yard, running from the front to the back and to the front again.
 Back and forth they went.
-They hadn’t done that before.
+They had not done that before.

 And several robins — which hadn’t been seen until then — were perched on the deck railing.
 That was a bit odd too.